margaretmf/margaretmf.github.io/research.md

 "Amazon" - "cowgirls"

-"Free fromt he confines of the corset, cowgirls were seen as powerful, as talented, and with fewer restrictions placed upon them.
+"Free from the confines of the corset, cowgirls were seen as powerful, as talented, and with fewer restrictions placed upon them.
 The transition from a Victorian Ideal in the East to a free-spirited lifestyle in the West was embraced wholeheartedly by the cowgirls in the arean;a the media and the society, however, were less willing to give up on the feminine side of cowgirls.
 Media stories highlighted the cowgirls' achievements, but also made sure to mention their domesticity in order to appease women in the East and all men's notions of 'true' womanhood."

 "the flapper", "this new woman of the 1920s"